civetweb/civetweb/docs/UserManual.md

 Disk IO performance can be improved when keeping the certificates and keys stored on a tmpfs (linux) on a system with very high throughput.

+### allow_sendfile_call `yes`
+This option can be used to enable or disable the use of the Linux `sendfile` system call.
+It is only available for Linux systems and only affecting HTTP (not HTTPS) connections if `throttle` is not enabled.
+While using the `sendfile` call will lead to a performance boost for HTTP connections, this call may be broken for some file systems and some operating system versions.

 # Lua Scripts and Lua Server Pages
 Pre-built Windows and Mac civetweb binaries have built-in Lua scripting support as well as support for Lua Server Pages.